GMP & CBD: Why the EU’s Good Manufacturing Practices for the cannabis industry are so important

 Quality management systems assessment

 This stage is a gap analysis between the existing quality management system and the one that complies with EU-GMP.
 A good example is a gap assessment between GPP and EU-GMP quality management systems.
-Things are complicated, as there are no specific requirements in GPP, and a GPP compliance does not provide a shortcut to a GMP certification.
+Things are complicated as there are no specific requirements in GPP, and GPP compliance does not provide a shortcut to a GMP certification.
 On the other hand, some GPP requirements may be similar to GMP.
 Therefore, a GPP-compliant company is likely to meet some Quality Management System (QMS) requirements.
-If necessary, the QMS of a GPP compliant company can be audited and updated to conform to GMP.
+If necessary, the QMS of a GPP compliant company can be audited and updated to conform with GMP.

 Many businesses don't have high-level documentation, such as a master validation plan or a quality manual.
 These documents describe how the company operates.
 At this stage, the company needs to create these documents for further submission to the relevant authorities, including the Federal Institute for Drugs and Medical Devices in Germany.

 A standard operating procedure (SOP) includes a company's instructions, which help employees to carry out complex routine tasks.
 Manufacturers can have up to several hundred SOPs.
 These instructions need to be updated for GMP compliance, including the update of the regulatory references within operating procedures.

 If the company reaches this stage, it goes through a validation and stability programme.

 The validation stage helps to update documentation, standardised operating procedures, and add missing programmes.
 Validation can show that the facility can manufacture products of consistently high quality and in compliance with standards.
 However, many cannabis processes don't require full validation, just validation for separate processes.
 Validation is a long process that can take up to a year.